 - Don’t stack the gifts in a pile; spread them around.

-- Put the smaller gifts in front and the larger gifts at the side of the tree or behind the smaller gifts.
+- Put the smaller gifts in front and the larger ones at the side of the tree or behind the smaller ones.

 - Put the more exciting presents behind the less interesting ones – the idea behind this is to build anticipation.